wenqianchua/MDEF/docs/term02/07-prototypingfordesign.md

 We learned about 3D printing tech such as FDM and SLA.
 There is almost everything that we can print.
 One interesting technique that caught my attention is the [Laminated Object Manufacturing](https://www.sculpteo.com/en/glossary/lom-definition/).
 It is interesting to see how thin each layer can be to make a 3 dimensional object.

 There are also some interesting resources that was shared with us:

-1. [Reprap website](https://reprap.org/wiki/RepRap): 3D printer world's wikipedia
+1. [Reprap website](https://reprap.org/wiki/RepRap): 3D printer world's wikipedia.

-2. A netflix documentary called: Print The Legend, showing how an open source company changed to a closed one
+2. A netflix documentary called: Print The Legend, showing how an open source company changed to a closed one.

 >In terms of technical knowledge, we learned that to 3D print something, it is important to be able to subdivide the object into multiple sections.